Your Rights and Responsibilities

 I have read and agree to the Rights and Responsibilities of Financial Aid as well as the Guide to the Awards information which includes, but is not limited to, the following:

-If I fail to attend, drop or withdraw from classes, I may have to repay part or all of my aid.
+- If I fail to attend, drop or withdraw from classes, I may have to repay part or all of my aid especially if in module courses.

 If I repeat a previously passed course more than one time, it will not count towards full-time enrollment consideration for Federal Student Aid.